 Industry-specific experience reduces risk.
 Healthcare automation requires HIPAA compliance.
 Financial services need audit trails.
 Logistics needs real-time data pipelines.
 Generic “AI consultants” will learn on your dime.

 Post-deployment support reveals commitment.
 AI agents degrade over time.
 Models drift.
 APIs change.
-Ask what happens 90 days after launch.
+Ask what happens after launch, once the workflow is living in production.
 If the answer is “we hand you documentation,” expect problems.

 A strong provider can also explain what changes operationally.
 For example, a support automation project should define which tickets are resolved automatically, which ones route to humans, what the escalation rules are, how quality is audited, and which metrics decide whether the workflow expands or stops.